TotzkePaul/LinuxDotnet/README.md

 # LinuxDotnet
-Running an MVC proj on Ubuntu
+Running an MVC proj on Ubuntu VM that was developed on a Windows PC

 1. Install VirtualBox
 1. Install Unbuntu 14.04 64-bit PC (AMD64) server install image (8GB virtual hardrive)